tegda/traefik-postgres-docker-stack/README.md

 # traefik-postgres-docker-stack

-Stack for run posgres and pgadmin behind revirse proxy? what resolved by traefik
+Stack for run postgres and pgadmin behind reverse proxy with resolved by traefik

 ### Run
 Change domain in `.env.dev` and add your email to which the domains and subdomains were registered to `config/traefik/traefik.yaml`